wzh99/IRL/README.md

 ## Introduction

 This project is for experimenting some techniques of IR (intermediate representation) language, including parsing, optimization, execution, etc. The organization is quite similar to [LLVM](https://www.llvm.org), with complexity greatly reduced.
-Some of the implementation are ported from my previous project [GoCompiler](https://github.com/wzh99/GoCompiler).
+Some of the implementation is ported from my previous project [GoCompiler](https://github.com/wzh99/GoCompiler).
 This project is also inspired by [LLIRInterpreter](https://github.com/abcdabcd987/LLIRInterpreter) and [ssa-anf](https://github.com/jacobstanley/ssa-anf)

 ## Language

 The language involved is an CFG-based, register-to-register model IR.
 Phi instruction is provided to build SSA form, but is not mandatory.
 The following is an example to show the structure of a simple program.
 The program is not very practical, but should suffice to show some characteristics of this language.
-This example can also be seen in [parse.ir](test/parse.ir)
+This example can also be seen in [example.ir](test/example.ir)

 ```assembly
 @g <- 0: i64;